 Or deliciously sweet, Raspberry Frangipane - Bakewell Tart.

-Here is a sneak peak of our last creation, and what the pastry looks like once sliced.
+Here is a sneak peek of our last creation and what the pastry looks like once sliced.

 Perfectly baked and even deliciously flaky dessert pastry for all your recipe creations!

 We will add more tart ideas, to use you sweet shortcrust casing for to our collection for you soon.